 When will the lunar eclipse take place?

 The event takes place over several hours.
-Here on the East Coast, this is the schedule for this celestial event:
+This is the schedule for this celestial event in Charlotte, according to timeanddate.com.

 What does the lunar eclipse look like?